Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Background

 In the last few decades, while suffering from an intense armed conflict, Colombia also experienced a dramatic change to its religious landscape.
 The Catholic monopoly that prevailed for four centuries --- which was strongly protected by state-enforced barriers to entry --- started to decline, as Protestant groups made significant inroads.
 From 1950 to 1970, the percentage of Colombians who identified as Catholic oscillated between 91\% and 95\%.
 It had fallen to 79\% by 2014 \cite[see][p.
 27]{PewResearchCenter2014}.
 The fall in Catholic church memberships was accompanied by a stark rise in Protestant ones: in 2014, when adherence to Catholicism fell by a net of 13 percentage points,\footnote{Net gains and losses are defined as the difference between the percentage of the population in each country that was raised in a religious group and the percentage currently in that group \citep[see][p.
 33]{PewResearchCenter2014}.} Protestantism rose by 8 percentage points.
 With some small differences, particularly regarding timing, this pattern has been seen throughout all of Latin America \citep[see][]{PewResearchCenter2014, SommaBargstedValenzuela2017}.

-Importantly, the religious shift in Colombia coincided with a dramatic rise in the establishment of municipalities' first non-Catholic church.\footnote{This is defined as the first time a non-Catholic church becomes a legal entity or ``legal person.''
-This data will be described in detail in Section 4.1.} Figure \ref{percmpiosiglesiasnctimeseries20032013} plots the evolution of the proportion of municipalities with at least one non-Catholic church from 1996 to 2017.
-The figure shows a stark rise, which is consistent with the changes in religious adherence.\footnote{Figure \ref{mapdumiglesiasnc2017_map} in the Appendix (\ref{apptables}) shows that this phenomenon occurred all over the country.}
+Importantly, the religious shift in Colombia coincided with the opening of the first non-Catholic churches in many municipalities.
+Figure \ref{percmpiosiglesiasnctimeseries20032013} in Web Appendix \ref{appspatialtemporalncc} plots the evolution of the proportion of municipalities with at least one non-Catholic church from 1996 to 2017.
+The figure shows a stark rise, which is consistent with the changes in religious adherence.
+Figure \ref{mapdumiglesiasnc2017_map} shows that this phenomenon occurred broadly across Colombia and was not confined to a particular region.

-Pentecostals are the fastest-growing Protestant group.
-In 2014, at least 56\% of Colombian Protestants either said they belong to a church that is part of a Pentecostal denomination or personally identify as a Pentecostal Christian \citep[see][p.
+Pentecostals are the fastest-growing Protestant group in Colombia.
+In 2014, at least 56\% of Colombian Protestants either said that they belong to a church that is part of a Pentecostal denomination or that they personally identify as a Pentecostal Christian \citep[see][p.
 62]{PewResearchCenter2014}.
-Among the factors that may have favored the success of Pentecostalism in Colombia, scholars have mentioned i) the urban transition, ii) the new needs of the population for hope that results from the difficulties associated to the urban transition, iii) the poor response to this phenomenon by the Catholic Church, and iv) the greater efficiency of Pentecostal organizations in this regard \cite[see][]{Bastian2005, Beltran2013}.\footnote{In our empirical analysis, we find evidence that supports this explanation but only in municipalities with less political competition (see footnote \ref{ftdetfirshistorical} in Section \ref{Robustness} and Table \ref{dfirstiglesiasnchist_tab} in the Appendix (\ref{appdeterminants})).} The greater efficiency of Pentecostal groups in responding appropriately to the demands and needs of the population has been explained by their charismatic authority, their flexibility, and the strategic use of marketing and mass media \cite[see][]{Bastian2005, Beltran2013}.
-In addition, Colombian Pentecostal groups have been characterized as ideologically heterogeneous, fragmented, and economically weak \citep[see][p.
+Scholars have identified several factors that may explain Pentecostalism's success in Colombia, including i) urbanization, ii) the new needs of the population for hope that results from the difficulties associated with the urban transition, iii) the poor response to this phenomenon by the Catholic Church, and iv) the greater efficiency of Pentecostal organizations in this regard \cite[see][]{Bastian2005, Beltran2013}.\footnote{In our empirical analysis, we find evidence that supports this explanation, but only in municipalities with less political competition (see footnote \ref{ftdetfirshistorical} in Section \ref{Robustness} and Table \ref{dfirstiglesiasnchist_tab} in the Appendix (\ref{appdeterminants})).} The greater efficiency of Pentecostal groups in responding appropriately to the demands and needs of the population has been explained by their charismatic authority, their flexibility, and the strategic use of marketing and mass media \cite[see][]{Bastian2005, Beltran2013}.
+In addition, Colombian Pentecostal groups have been characterized as ideologically heterogeneous, fragmented and economically weak \citep[see][p.
 140]{Beltran2013}, with the majority of them having emerged from the initiative of religious leaders who decided to found their own church \citep[see][p.
 19]{Tejeiro2010}.